Meet the Mules N More Team

 Nick brings a passion for animals and a talent for organization to his role as Business Manager at Mules N More.
 With a background in operations management and process improvement, Nick ensures the smooth day-to-day operations of our rescue efforts.

-When he’s not coordinating fundraising events or overseeing logistics, you’ll find Nicholas connecting with the animals that inspire his work every day.
+You’ll find Nick connecting with the animals that inspire his work every day.
 Whether it’s organizing care for our rescued mules or finding creative ways to support the farm, Nicholas is dedicated to making a meaningful difference in the lives of animals in need.

 Ivy & Sawyer